RomanO3GIT/met_landing_page/README.md

 The design mockup for the landing page can be accessed [here](https://www.figma.com/design/lSR1m42L9YwzQwzzxKwHpw/THE-MET)

 #Additional Launch Instructions

 To run this project locally, follow these steps:

 1.Clone the repository:
 git clone https://github.com/your-username/met-museum-landing-page.git
-Navigate to the project directory:

 2.Navigate to the project directory: cd met-museum-landing-page
-Install dependencies (if any):

 3.Install dependencies (if any): npm install